 What is tested in a PAT test?

 We carry out a number of inspections and tests:

-- A visual examination – We look for any damage to the appliance that may cause it to be faulty.
-This is an incredibly important part of PAT testing as most fails happen at this stage.
+- A visual examination – We look for any damage that may cause an appliance to be faulty, this is incredibly important as most fails happen at this stage.

 - An in-depth inspection and test – This helps us pick up on any damage that may not be immediately visible.
 It includes earth continuity, lead polarity and insulation resistance checks.

 - Once we’ve completed these tests, we conduct a function check to ensure that everything works as it should do.

 Broadly speaking, any appliance that has a plug needs to have a Portable Appliance Test.
 This includes:

 - IT equipment